 For our patch testing we use the British Baseline series which reflect the most common and important causes of contact eczema and dermatitis.
 In total there are 41 allergens in the series which test for common allergens including chemicals found in fragrances, adhesives, rubber and metals such as cobalt and nickel.

-The first appointment involves the nurse applying the patches, typically on your back.
-They will ask you to keep the area dry until they see you.
-Two days later, at your second appointment, the nurse will remove the patches and take the first 48-hour reading, recording all positive and negative reactions.
+The first and second appointment will be performed by the nurse who will apply the patches and take the first 48-hour reading, recording all positive and negative reactions.

 The Dermatologist will provide patient information leaflets on any allergens that patients may test positive for.
 These leaflets will help identify what daily items you come in contact with, that may contain the allergens you have reactive positive to.
 In some cases, the Dermatologist uses a patch test to rule out certain skin conditions, so they can diagnose appropriate treatment.

 What are the risks or potential side effects of Patch Testing?